bigskysoftware/htmx/www/essays/hypermedia-apis-vs-data-apis.md

 ## API Churn

-The crux point of this essay is this: API churn is fine in a hypermedia system because *the messages in a hypermedia system are self-describing*.
+The crux point of this short essay is this: API churn is fine in a hypermedia system because *the messages in a hypermedia system are self-describing*.
-We can thrash the API around and the application doesn't break: human users simply see the new hypermedia and select what actions they want to do.
+We can thrash the API around and the application doesn't break: human users simply see the new hypermedia (HTML) and select what actions they want to do.

-Humans, compared with computers, are [good at deciding what to do](https://intercoolerjs.org/2016/05/08/hatoeas-is-for-humans.html).
+Humans, compared with computers, are [good at deciding what to do](https://intercoolerjs.org/2016/05/08/hatoeas-is-for-humans.html) and are reasonably OK with change.

-This is in contrast with data apis.
-Data apis cannot be modified without breaking client code and thus must be much more disciplined in their changes.
-They also face pressure to provide higher levels of expressiveness so that they can satisfy more client needs without modification.
+This is in contrast with data APIs.
+Data APIs cannot be modified without breaking client code and thus must be much more disciplined in their changes.
+Data APIs also face pressure to provide higher levels of expressiveness so that they can satisfy more client needs without modification.

 *NB: This latter situation is especially dangerous when these data APIs are